lupswitch/portfolio_v2/www/blog/user/pages/01.blog/configure-htaccess-for-codeigniter/item.md

 You can rewrite a cleaner URL using apache mod_rewrite module.
 First, enable mod_rewite using command <code>a2enmod rewrite</code> and then restart apache <code>service apache2 restart</code> or <code>/etc/init.d/apache2 restart</code>

-The below code is self explanatory with commenst.
+Add the below code to <code>.htaccess</code> file and place it in the codeigniter's root directory.
+The code is self explanatory with comments.
 Now you can use a clean URL like www.yoursite.com/controller to access the pages.

 <pre><code class='apache'>
 <IfModule mod_rewrite.c>